lcgamboa/picsimlab/README.md

 ## Unstable last code version executables download

-The binaries of last code available on github can be downloaded at: [Sourceforge.net](https://sourceforge.net/projects/picsim/files/latest%20code%20build%20%28unstable%29/)
+The binaries of last code available on github can be downloaded at: [Latest code build (unstable) release](https://github.com/lcgamboa/picsimlab/releases/tag/latestbuild)

 The unstable test version have the unreleased features of [Changelog_auto.md](./CHANGELOG_auto.md)